sa-mw-dach/bobbycar/components/car-simulator/README.md

-# code-with-quarkus project
+# Bobbycar car-simulator component

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This vehicle simulation uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode